udanielnogueira/markdown-syntax/README.md

 ## Paragraphs

-Use a blank line to separate one or more lines of text.
+Use a blank line to separate one or more lines.

 ~~~~markdown
 I really like using Markdown.